Save time & costly mistakes. Our experts will recommend the best software for your needs. Call for a free consultation: (888) 234-5187

 Recently, Software Advice surveyed hundreds of software buyers across a range of industries to determine which of 14 potential software selection techniques led to the highest satisfaction rates.
 To help buyers understand this data, we created a quadrant that provides a visual breakdown of where each tactic falls on the “impact” and “satisfaction” spectrum:

-The x-axis (the horizontal line) represents the percentage of people who applied a given tactic and rated their satisfaction as being “extremely high” (meaning they rated it a “9” or “10” on a 10-point scale).
-The numbers on the y-axis show the impact score.
+The X-axis (the horizontal line) represents the percentage of people who applied a given tactic and rated their satisfaction as being “extremely high” (meaning they rated it a “9” or “10” on a 10-point scale).
+The numbers on the Y-axis (the vertical line) show the impact score.
 This score is based on how different the outcomes were for people who did apply the tactic, versus those who didn’t.
 Using this logic, tactics that were the most up and to the right in the quadrant were considered the “most effective” because they scored high for both satisfaction and impact.

 Click here to read the full report and learn more about the research methodology.